 - expert staff and industry focus — especially in technical sectors, specialisation is fundamental and often requires specialised training programmes;

 - tailor-made, product-specific training and support to customers.

-Li & Fung, a large Chinese wholesaler, adapted from a commercial agent role for the textile industry to a focus on supply chain improvement:
+Li & Fung, a large Chinese wholesale merchant, adapted from a commercial agent role for the textile industry to a focus on supply chain improvement:

-The wholesaler is not just selling goods, it adds value to customers enabling the following:
+The merchant is not just selling goods, it adds value to customers enabling the following: